Kind-Unes/flutter_fitness_tracking_pedometer_app_firebase/README.md

 # TrekTonick: Earn Money by Walking 💵🚶

-Introducing "TrekTonick" ⚡️, my latest mobile app developed in under 25 days for a client in Saudi Arabia.
-It's a unique fitness tracker that motivates users with monetary rewards ($10 for 5,000 steps) 🏃‍♂️💰 and provides expert advice through meetings with specialists and chats with our health-focused chatbot 🤖🩺.
+Introducing "TrekTonick" ⚡, It's a unique fitness tracker that motivates users with monetary rewards ($10 for 5,000 steps) 🏃‍♂️💰 and provides expert advice through meetings with specialists and chats with our health-focused chatbot 🤖🩺.

 ## Overview